acidicneko/karui/README.md

 git clone https://github.com/acidicneko/karui.git
 ```

-Run the provided `configure.sh` to compile karui.
+Run the provided `configure.sh` with root priveleges, to compile karui.
 The resultant binary is placed in `build/` folder, which can
-be used to compile karui itself with given `scbuild.json` file in project root with the following command
+be used to compile karui itself with given `karui.json` file in project root with the following command
 ```
-karui -b
+karui
 ```